RJ45 Wiring Diagram: T568A vs T568B Color Code Guide

 Split pairs are best detected using specialized digital cable testers to identify splits and measure distance to faults.
 Basic multimeters won't detect split pairs if the circuit is complete.

-Which cable category should I choose for new installations?
+Which cable category should I use for a new installation?

 Related Articles